5 questions about the Supreme Court's travel ban ruling

 As a practical matter, nothing.

 Although a judge in Hawaii ordered the government last fall not to enforce the latest travel ban, the Supreme Court lifted that order in December, and the restrictions have been in place since then.
-Today's ruling lifts that uncertainty and clears the way for continued enforcement.
+The ruling Tuesday lifts that uncertainty and clears the way for continued enforcement.

 Breaking News Emails